 - Add water to egg yolk, beat.
 Brush this on the chilled pie which will create a golden color.
 Sprinkle with turbinado or white sugar. (optional)

 - Bake in a pre-heated oven at 425f for 15 minutes, then lower the temp to 375f and bake until done.
 About 30 more minutes, possibly more depending on how large your pie is.
 Tent with foil to prevent over-browning.

 - I bake my pies on a sheet tray lined with parchment paper (to catch any drips).
 In my oven, I also have a baking steel and I bake the pie on top of that.
 It will give the bottom crust additional even heating, creating a nice firm, but tender crust.
 No more soggy crusts!

 Did you know that I bake at ‘high altitude’?
-I really should say I bake at ‘high elevation’ because after all, I’m not baking on an airplane.
-Haha.
-If you have questions about high elevation baking I would recommend you check out the links below.
-One is our local Ag Extension at Colorado State University and the other is King Arthur Flour for their guide on baking at elevation.
+If you have questions about high elevation baking I would recommend you check out the link below.
+Our local Ag Extension at Colorado State University has some great advice regarding baking at elevation.

 If you’re in the mood for more pie you might like our other favorites: STRAWBERRY RHUBARB PIE WITH CRUMB TOPPING, and PERFECTLY PEACHY SLAP PIE, and THE EASIEST KEY LIME PIE – PERFECTLY TART & SWEET.